 It's more common to have a hand which has the potential of being a loner, if luck is on your side.
 And this is the type of loner that you'll more frequently find yourself defending against when playing Euchre.

 With the right mix of luck and strategy, you can sometimes defeat a loner.
 But you have to be careful!
 Here's a replayer example where the loner could have been defeated, if only the correct tactic had been used.

 If you'd prefer, you can view the replay of the hand using the YouTube video, below.

 Let's take a look to see what went wrong.

 My partner is the dealer.
 Everyone passes on the up card - the jack of clubs.
 On the second time around, everyone passes on the opportunity to call trump, until it's the turn for "third chair" to call or pass ("third chair" is the third person to play, the player who is to the right of the dealer).

-Third chair calls trump!
+Third chair calls Hearts as trump!
 Not only that, they "go alone".
 Their partner is out of the game.
 Without their partner playing, I am the first person to play a card.

 There are a couple of things to keep in mind, here.
 First, my team should not give up hope, assume the loner will work, and mindlessly play any card.
 True, our defense may be hopeless.
 But if we give up hope and don't think about our strategy, we will only have luck on our side.
 Let's hope for luck, and play with skill.

 With that in mind, now I have a choice.
 What card should I lead with?
 I have a single hearts card, a single spade, and three diamonds.